-U-101 also torpedoes 4155 ton British freighter Blairsprey at 23:08.
+U-101 also torpedoes 4155-ton British freighter Blairsprey at 23:08.
 With a load of timber, the Blairsprey is buoyant and, while abandoned, remains afloat.
 Another U-boat, U-100, torpedoes it at 02:50 on the 19th, but that doesn't sink Blairsprey, either.
-The ship eventually makes the Clyde under tow and is beached, and later repaired.
+The ship eventually makes the Clyde in tow and is beached, and later repaired.

 U-101 also torpedoes 2962 ton British freighter Assyrian (the convoy commodore's ship).
 The Assyrian is out of formation because earlier it had spotted another U-boat and chased it in order to ram it - unsuccessfully.
 U-101 sends a torpedo into its starboard side, which puts out its lights and engines but leaves the crew enough time to abandon ship.
 There are 34 survivors and 17 men perish.
 Captain Kearon later was awarded Lloyd's War Medal for Bravery at Sea and the OBE.

 U-101 had fired four torpedoes in rapid succession, one of which sank the Assyrian.
 While two miss, another hits and sinks Dutch freighter Soesterberg.
 There are 19 survivors and 6 men perish.